datacarpentry/astronomy-python/episodes/05-join.md

 which takes each `original_ext_source_id` in the Gaia table and finds the same value of `obj_id` in the best neighbor table.

-There's no guarantee that the corresponding rows of these tables are in the same order, so the `JOIN` operation involves some searching.
+There is no guarantee that the corresponding rows of these tables are in the same order, so the `JOIN` operation involves some searching.
-However, ADQL/SQL databases are implemented in a way that makes this kind of source efficient.
+However, ADQL/SQL databases are implemented in a way that makes this kind of search efficient.
 If you are curious, you can [read more about it](https://chartio.com/learn/databases/how-does-indexing-work/).

 <img
 src="https://github.com/datacarpentry/astronomy-python/raw/gh-pages/fig/join.png" alt="Diagram showing relationship between the gaia_source, panstarrs1_best_neighbor, and panstarrs1_original_valid tables and result table.">

-## Joining tables

-Now let's get to the details of performing a `JOIN` operation.
+Now we will get to the details of performing a `JOIN` operation.

 We are about to build a complex query using software that doesn’t provide us with any helpful information for debugging.
-For this reason we are going to start with a simplified version of what we want to do until we’re sure we’re joining the tables correctly, then we’ll slowly add more layers of complexity, checking at each stage that our query still works.
+For this reason we are going to start with a simplified version of what we want to do until we are sure  we are joining the tables correctly, then we will slowly add more layers of complexity, checking at each stage that our query still works.
-As a starting place, let's go all the way back to the cone search from Lesson 2.
+As a starting place, we will go all the way back to the cone search from episode 2.

 ~~~
 query_cone = """SELECT